web analytics

 THE SECOND MOST IMPORTANT QUESTION: PARKING

 Parking for Zilker Botanical Garden is available at the main entrance, located at 2220 Barton Springs Road.
-This lot is very small and it will fill up on a weekend.

-SOME BASIC LOGISTICAL INFO YOU SHOULD KNOW BEFOREHAND
+SOME BASIC INFO YOU SHOULD KNOW BEFOREHAND

 • Admission is $6 for residents, $8 for non-residents.